Some of Salam’s recent experience includes serving on Weil teams representing:

-Among other recent engagements, Ms. Sheikh-Khalil has been serving on a Weil team representing Walgreens Boots Alliance in defense of several securities class actions in Pennsylvania federal court relating to statements the company made regarding the likelihood of FTC approval of Walgreens’ proposed merger with Rite Aid.
+- Walgreens Boots Alliance in defense of several securities class actions in Pennsylvania federal court relating to statements the company made regarding the likelihood of FTC approval of Walgreens’ proposed merger with Rite Aid;

-Ms. Sheikh-Khalil received her J.D. from the University of Michigan Law School, where she served as a Contributing Editor of the Michigan Journal of International Law, and Associate Editor of RefLaw.org, a refugee law journal.
+Salam received her J.D. from the University of Michigan Law School, where she served as a Contributing Editor of the Michigan Journal of International Law, an Associate Editor of refugee law journal RefLaw.org, and a student attorney with the Transactional Lab & Clinic.
 She earned her B.A. in Public Policy from the University of Michigan’s Gerald R. Ford School of Public Policy, along with a minor in Urban Studies.

-After law school, Ms. Sheikh-Khalil served as a law clerk to the Honorable Leslie Abrams Gardner, U.S. District Judge for the Middle District of Georgia.
+After law school, Salam served as a law clerk to the Honorable Leslie Abrams Gardner, U.S. District Judge for the Middle District of Georgia.